Hreflang Checker

 Hreflang Checker: FAQ

-What does this hreflang checker do?
+What does the hreflang report show?

 Going International With Your Site?